ferdavid1/ShoeGranularDelay/README.md

 		Drag this project's "grandelay" folder into MobMuPlat's documents section

-		Plug in headphones or iRig adapter
+		Plug in headphones (not compatible with AirPods) or iRig adapter

 		Open MobMuPlat App and the Granular Delay effect (grangui.mmp file)